nir/jupylet/docs/programmers_reference_guide/getting_started.rst

 - `Running Code <https://mybinder.org/v2/gh/jupyter/notebook/master?filepath=docs%2Fsource%2Fexamples%2FNotebook%2FRunning%20Code.ipynb>`_
   \- This is a Jupyter notebook explaining how to use Jupyter notebooks 🙂.
   It is in fact a live notebook running in a web service called mybinder.
-The first time you click it may take a moment to start, so give it that moment.
+The first time you click it may take a moment to start, so give it a moment.
   Since it is "live" you can play around with it.
 It works!

 - `Jupyter's documentation <https://jupyter-notebook.readthedocs.io/en/latest/notebook.html>`_